“A long time ago in a galaxy far, far away….”

 Do you desire to make awesome Star Wars costumes and props while showing off your skill and doing great work for your community?
 If the answer is yes, we strongly urge you to check out the 501st Legion, Rebel Legion, and the Saber Guild.
 All three are fantastic organizations with exceptional costumes who also regularly volunteer for charity work for organizations such as the Make-A-Wish

-Happy building, and may the Force be with you!
+Happy building, and May the 4th be with you!